danbev/learning-edge-computing/README.md

 [Khadas Edge V](https://www.khadas.com/edge), or a [Jetson Nano](https://developer.nvidia.com/embedded-computing).

-Now, an extension of the Edge compute resource is to have a mini cloud of sort that has some of the same features of a cloud, like scalability for example.
+Now, an extension of the Edge compute resource is to have a mini cloud of sort that has some of the same features of a cloud, like scalability, managability and the rest of functionality that enterprise clouds provider.
 This is a layer between the edge server (or parhaps even replaces the edge server, this is not clear to me yet).
 What are these things called, well they are called Fog (as in cloud but closer to the ground or something like that):